--I'm a writer, mentor, and theologian.

---I'm the author of three books and former wellness columnist for a monthly magazine.
+--I'm the author of three books and several hundred shorter pieces, including essays, poetry, sermons, and fiction.
+For three years, I was the wellness columnist for a monthly magazine in Kentucky.

 --I was founding director of the mentoring program for the Creative Nonfiction Foundation; have mentored numerous writers since 2000; and have taught, lectured, and directed workshops on writing across the country.

---I hold a Master of Fine Arts in creative nonfiction from Goucher College, a Master of Divinity degree from Duke University,and a Bachelor of Arts degree from the University of South Carolina Upstate.
+--I hold a Master of Fine Arts in Creative Nonfiction degree from Goucher College, a Master of Divinity degree from Duke University,and a Bachelor of Arts degree from the University of South Carolina-Upstate.

 Mary Cartledgehayes is the author of Semi-sweetness and Light (GoldenTree Communications, 2006); Grace: A Memoir (Crown/Random House, 2003); and To Love Delilah (Innisfree, 1990).

 Her publishing credits include Funny Times, Ms. Magazine, The Christian Science Monitor, and The Christian Century.
 Her experience also includes three years as a monthly magazine columnist, for which she won the Louiville Society of Professional Journalists award for Best Essays, 2010.

 Her award-winning writing has been recognized for its sensuality, its unexpectedness, and its poetic mastery over language.